lkcozy/code-notes/notes/communication/writing/writing_general.md

 - Having a bug tracking system doesn't `make` bug handling `efficient` and CI/CD doesn't mean your time to deliver `is necessarily short`.
 - A system design interview `entails asking` a candidate to design a system that solves a specific problem.
 - You have spent `a considerable amount of time internalizing` its solution space, scalability limitations, tradeoffs, and failure modes.
+- For readability we recommend against using more than 80 characters.
+- When humans write code, they don't `strive to` reach the maximum number of columns on every line.

 ## General

 - The lighter your shoes, the faster you can `zip around`(move) the court.
 - An average year would `feature`(have) 14 named storms and seven hurricanes.
 - Perhaps the most `intriguing`(attractive) reason is the search for extraterrestrial life.
 - This `intriguing` book is both thoughtful and informative.